matfournier/presentations/purescript-intro.md

   - typeclasses!
   - functors, applicatives, monads, do notation!
   - What the hell do `$ , <$>, <*>, >>=` mean anyways?
+  - why do I keep soing the word `do`
 - Or throw caution to the wind and make an app ?

 Homework: check this stuff out.
 Poke around some blogs.
 Look at some tutorials.